BriefFiniteElementNet/BFE.Net.devdocs/docs/example/loadcasecomb/index.rst

 In Finite Element, there is a thing named Force or Load.
 Also there are

 There are two concepts named LoadCase and LoadCombination in this library and many other softwares.
 A ```LoadCase``` defines the group of loads.
-For example, in structure below there is a "dead" load and a "live" load, and two "earthquake" loads, in X and Y direction:
+For example, in structure below there is a "dead" load and a "live" load, and two "earthquake" loads, in X and Y direction on `n4` node:

 .. figure:: ../images/3d-frame-loadcomb.png
    :align: center

    Model with 4 type of load

-A LoadCase have a nature (an enum type) and a title (with string type).
+The LoadCase struct have a nature property (an enum type) and a title property (with string type).
 LoadNature can be:
 ``Default``, ``Dead``, ``Live``, ``Snow``, ``Wind``, ``Quake``, ``Crane`` and ``Other``.

 So there can be 4 LoadCases for this example: